devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/dimensions.md

 ![Remediate the Flag](https://github.com/OWASP/www-project-integration-standards/raw/master/writeups/owasp_in_sdlc/images/rtf.png "Remediate the Flag")

-However, if questionnaires are the preferred medium, or if the organisation is looking for self-service testing, [Secure Coding Dojo](https://github.com/trendmicro/SecureCodingDojo) is an interesting solution.
+However, if questionnaires are the preferred medium, or if the organization is looking for self-service testing, [Secure Coding Dojo](https://github.com/trendmicro/SecureCodingDojo) is an interesting solution.

 More on the self-service side, the Security Knowledge Framework has released